Particular/docs.particular.net/tutorials/nservicebus-sagas/3-integration/tutorial.md

 ### Calling web services

-Recall that while Maple Shipping Service is cheaper, and thus our preferred vendor, they are sometimes unreliable, in which case we want to use Alpine as a backup.
+Recall that while Maple Shipping Service is cheaper and thus our preferred vendor, they are sometimes unreliable, in which case we want to use Alpine as a backup.
 To accomplish this, we'll send a `ShipWithMaple` command immediately and request a `ShippingEscalation` timeout in case Maple happens to be unreliable today.

 To do that, we'll first need to add a class for the command and for the timeout.